For Physical & Sexual

 What Does Safeguarding Mean for Mada?

-At Mada, we are committed to zero tolerance of sexual harassment, exploitation and abuse in our organization.
-This means that we will do everything in our power to prevent these from happening, and rigorously address it each and every time it happens.
+At Mada, we are committed to zero tolerance of sexual harassment, exploitation and abuse.
+This means that we will do everything in our power to prevent these from happening, and rigorously address each case.

-Our Code of Conduct and child safeguarding and PSEA policy provide a framework within which all Mada employees, regardless of location, undertake to carry out their duties and to regulate their conduct.
+Our policies provide a framework within which all Mada employees, regardless of location, undertake to carry out their duties and to regulate their conduct.

 Reporting Cases of Misconduct